WebAssembly/component-model/design/mvp/Async.md

 unique *and never in the same component*.

-Given the readable or writable end of a stream, core wasm code can call the imported `stream.read` or `stream.write` canonical built-ins, passing the pointer and length of a linear-memory buffer to write-into or read-from, resp.
+Given the readable or writable end of a stream, core wasm code can call the imported `stream.read` or `stream.write` canonical built-ins, resp., passing the pointer and length of a linear-memory buffer to write-into or read-from, resp.
 These built-ins can either return immediately if >0 elements were able to be written or read immediately (without blocking) or return a sentinel "blocked"